filak/pdf-wtf/README.md

 ## Using unpaper on Windows

-> OCRmyPDF requires unpaper installed to be abel to use --clean and --clean_final params
+> OCRmyPDF requires unpaper installed to be able to use --clean and --clean_final params

 Install and start Docker Desktop